zstenix06/photography-portfolio/README.md

 So this is the final product.
 I hope you all enjoy, as this is one of the works I am very proud of currently and it helps me constantly to showcase my photography to people.

+***----------- IMPORTANT INFO -----------***

+**This project utilizes a Lightbox jquery script created by Lokesh Dhakar for the image grid and functionality.** All other JS functionality (page loading screen, dropdown menu) was created by me.

 Thank you for reading, Zayden.